Cysticercosis and Taeniasis

 Consider a diagnosis of neurocysticercosis if your patient:3

 - Has a household contact with T. solium infection

 - Comes from a region where cysticercosis is endemic

 - Travels repeatedly to a disease-endemic region

-- Experiences a new onset seizure (more common in adults than in children)
+- Experiences a new onset seizure

 - Presents with cystic lesions, solitary enhancing lesions or has punctate calcifications observed on neuroimaging studies